obenchekroun/starmap-obe/README.md

 sudo ./main 1.28
 ```

-## Starmap on RP2040 wifi board + Pico Display Pack 2.0 + DS3231
+## Starmap on RP2040/RP2350 wifi board + Pico Display Pack 2.0 + DS3231 + GPS module

 ### Required hardware
-- RP2040 or RP2050 board
+- RP2040 or RP2350 board
 - Pimoroni Display Pack 2.0
 - DS3231 RTC module.
 Adafruit has a compact one [link](https://www.adafruit.com/product/3013), but any can do. *NB: PiSugar has an RTC embedded*.
+- GPS module LC76G from waveshare (but any GPS module communicating through UART is good)

+Embedded flash memory is used to store last GPS position for quick rebooting if the GPS position is unavailable after a reboot.
+This is done by writing the GPS positon to flash when fix is obtained, and then loaded at startup.
+Some basic wear protection for is done by writing data to 16 pages (on full sector), and waiting that the all 16 are full before erasing the memory.

-The build also uses wi-fi capabilities to set DS3231 time when wifi is available through NTP.
-By default, this is on but can be switched off by removing any definition of  `WITH_NTP`.
-See building for how to.
+The build uses Wi-Fi capabilities to set DS3231 time when wifi is available through NTP.
+By default, this is on but can be switched off by setting the  `WITH_NTP` variable to 0 in `CMakeLists.txt`.
+The use of GPS is  optional.
+To deactivate it, set the  `WITH_GPS` variable to `0` in `CMakeLists.txt`.
+The use of flash memory to store previous location is also optional.
+To deactivate it, set the  `WITH_SAVE_LOCATION` variable to `0` in `CMakeLists.txt`. *NB : this only works if GPS is used*

+See building for how to create the personalised firmware.

 ###  Dependencies
 The firmware can be built on any linux machine.
 You need to set up the pico-SDK :